HL7/davinci-ecdx/input/pagecontent/background.md

 **The following content is to be considered DRAFT, because it has not yet undergone HL7 balloting.**

-#### Unsolicited Attachments Workflow
+#### Attachments Workflow

-Figure 3 below illustrates the exchange of clinical data between a Payer (or Provider) system and a Provider system using the *Unsolicited Attachments* workflow.
+Figure 3 below illustrates the exchange of clinical data between a Payer (or Provider) system and a Provider system using the *Attachments* workflow.

 {% include img.html img="workflow-unsolicited.svg" caption="Figure 3" %}